Forward Fund

 The applicant is a nonprofit organization (501c3), or a community group or organization with a fiscal (501c3) sponsor.

-The applicant has control over the proposed project site, or has a letter of support from the property owner detailing a long-term lease, or other agreement.
+The applicant has control over the proposed project site through ownership, or has a letter of support from the property owner detailing a long-term (5-year + duration) lease or other agreement.
+Projects that can demonstrate a significant community benefit but have a lesser degree of permanence will be considered on a discretionary basis by the Forward Fund Selection Committee and/or CRA staff.

 The project will fund a capital improvement project/study that has not yet been completed, and is not intended for programming or other non-capital infrastructure work including but not limited to items such as laptops, monitors, recording equipment, furniture, etc.